cabart/bt-cc-model-code/documentation/mininet_setup.md

 # mininet setup

+This is a minimalistic guide to install a VM which runs mininet and how to access the VM from outside.
+It was only used to test mininet code.

 ## Setup VM

-Use VM (e.g. in virtualbox): [mininet VM download](http://mininet.org/download/) (Native installation does not work in WSL since not all queing disciplines are supported, and can not easily be added).
+Use VM (e.g. in virtualbox): [mininet VM download](http://mininet.org/download/) (Native installation does not work in WSL (Windows-Subsystem for Linux) since not all queing disciplines are supported, and can not easily be added).
-Download Ubuntu 20.04 version for bbr2 support.
+Download Ubuntu 20.04 version for BBR support.

 ### Setup port-forwarding for ssh access to VM